VarunPalphade/VarunPalphade/README.md

 - 💼 Intern at Clarovate
 - 🧠 Passionate about AI, LLMs, Machine Learning, Data Analysis
 - 🌐 Exploring full-stack development with React, Node.js, and TypeScript
+- 🏗️ I’m urrently building an agentic AI pipeline using OpenAI, DeepSeek, SerpAPI and LangChain

 ## 🧰 Tools & Technologies